witiz/markupy/docs/README.md

 ## Inspiration

 markupy started as a fork of [htpy](https://htpy.dev).
-Even though the two projects are still conceptually very similar, we started markupy in order to support a slightly different syntax to optimize readability, reduce risk of conflicts with variables, and better support for non native html attributes syntax as python kwargs.
+Even though the two projects are still conceptually very similar, we started markupy in order to support a slightly different syntax to optimize readability, reduce risk of conflicts with variables, and better support for non native html attributes syntax.
 On top of that, markupy provides a first class support for class based components.

 ## Key Features